Get resources and support to help you parent when your child has an eating disorder

 How you respond when they’re freaking out about food or their body image makes a difference.
 Eating disorders are tricky, and advanced parenting skills for handling eating disorder tantrums and stonewalling require specialized training.
 Find local or online courses to help you build your confidence.

-Worksheets For Kids With Eating Disorders
+Support Groups for Parents Who Have Kids With Eating Disorders

 Find a parent support group, Facebook group, or join F.E.A.S.T. to learn from and get support from other parents who have kids with eating disorders.
 Sharing your struggles with other people who are going through the same thing can make you feel less alone and be a wonderful balm for your soul.
 It can give you the strength you need to face another day of eating disorder treatment with the best you have to give.